19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Character Creation/Walkthrough.md

 	- [ ] 50' rope
 	- [ ] 2 torches
 	- [ ] A shield
-	- [ ] Leather armor / padded robes
+	- [ ] Light gambeson / padded robes
 	- [ ] Choose One
 		- [ ] Any weapon(s) not exceeding a total of 100 coins
-			- [ ] If a ranged weapon is chosen you get 20 of its ammunition too
+			- [ ] If a [Ranged Weapon](../Items/Known%20Equipment/Ranged%20Weapons.md) weapon is chosen don't forget ammunition!
-		- [ ] 50 coins worth of Mythril powder
+		- [ ] 100 coins worth of Mythril powder
+			- [ ] Choose to learn a number of spells equal to your [Intelligence](../Player%20Character%20Components/Chosen%20Statistics/Intelligence.md).
 - [ ] Choose and [Ancestry](../Player%20Character%20Components/Ancenstries/Ancestry.md) if applicable